WayScience/NF1_3D_organoid_profiling_pipeline/README.md

 [![Documentation Status](https://readthedocs.org/projects/nf1-3d-organoid-profiling-pipeline/badge/?version=latest)](https://nf1-3d-organoid-profiling-pipeline.readthedocs.io/en/latest/?badge=latest)

-Patients living with Neurofibromatosis Type 1 (NF1) often develop neurofibromas (NFs), which are complex benign tumors.
+Patients living with Neurofibromatosis Type 1 (NF1) often develop neurofibromas (NFs), which are complex and benign tumors that can transform into malignant disease.
 However, there are only two FDA-approved therapies for NF1-associated inoperable plexiform neurofibromas (PNFs): Mirdametinib and Selumetinib.
 Thus, we **urgently need more therapeutic options** for neurofibromas.